derrikdennis/javascript-challenge/README.md

 There's a bit of a problem: the collection of data is too large to search through manually.
 It needs to be put into a table that can be searched through.

-There is just one tiny problem though... our collection is too large to search through manually.
-Even our most dedicated followers are complaining that they are having trouble locating specific reports in this mess.

-That's why we are hiring you.
-We need you to write code that will create a table dynamically based upon a [dataset we provide](/static/js/data.js).
-We also need to allow our users to filter the table data for specific values.
-There's a catch though... we only use pure JavaScript, HTML, and CSS, and D3.js on our web pages.
-They are the only coding languages which can be trusted.

-You can handle this... right?
-The planet Earth needs to know what we have found!
+The assignment for this week is to write code that is based on a [dataset](/static/js/data.js).
+There needs to be a filter for specific values.

+There's a catch though - it can only be done using d3.js, JavaScript, CSS and HTML.
+The instructions of what to do are found below.

 ## Your Task